An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for New Mountain Finance Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how NMFC stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Investment Managers industry.
+We show how NMFC stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Securities and Commodity Exchanges industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.